Robust Bayes-Like Estimation: Rho-Bayes estimation: Upper bounds for

-When $\sX=[0,1]$, one illustration of case $b)$ is provided by $\Theta_{i}=[-M,M]^{K}$ for $i\in\{1,\ldots,k\}$ and $T_{j}(x)=x^{j-1}$ for $j\in\{1,\ldots,K\}$.
-We may then apply Proposition~\ref{prop-exp0} and the performances of the $\rho$-posterior distribution will depend on the approximation properties of the family of piecewise polynomials on the partition $\sJ$ with respect to the logarithm of the true density.
-Numerous results in this direction can be found in DeVore and Lorentz~\citeyearpar{DeVore}
+When $\sX=[0,1]$, one illustration of case $b)$ is provided by $\Theta_{i}=[-M,M]^{J}$ for $i\in\{1,\ldots,k\}$ and $T_{j}(x)=x^{j-1}$ for $j\in\{1,\ldots,J\}$.
+We may then apply Proposition~\ref{prop-exp0} and the performance of the $\rho$-posterior distribution will depend on the approximation properties of the family of piecewise polynomials on the partition $\sJ$ with respect to the logarithm of the true density.
+Numerous results about such approximations can be found in DeVore and Lorentz~\citeyearpar{DeVore}.

-\section{Upper bounds for $\eta^{\overline{\gS},\gpi}(\gt)$}
+\section{Upper bounds for $\eta_{n}^{\overline{S},\pi}(t)$}